-Specifically, there are several companies marketing or developing treatments that may be approved for the same indications and/or diseases as our lead product candidate itolizumab (EQ001).
+Moreover, there are several companies marketing or developing treatments that may be approved for the same indications and/or diseases as our product candidates.

 aGVHD

 Corticosteroids, or steroids, remain the standard of care for the first-line treatment of aGVHD.
 There are currently no FDA-approved therapies indicated as a first-line treatment of aGVHD.
 Second-line therapy consists of off-label immunosuppressives for which the therapeutic benefit has not been established, and Incyte Corporation's ruxolitinib which was approved for the treatment of steroid refractory aGVHD during 2019.